siddhant-gayakwad/Prodigy-InfoTech-/PRODIGY_WD_02/README.md

 ## Credits

-This stopwatch landing page was created by Niharika as a simple project to demonstrate HTML, CSS, and JavaScript skills .
+This stopwatch landing page was created by Siddhant Gayakwad as a simple project to demonstrate HTML, CSS, and JavaScript skills .